 While most of what follows is technically possible today, it would require custom development to get it functioning smoothly.
 For this reason, I’m confident we’ll see off-the-shelf solutions for much of this in a matter of months…

-• Creating a “digital twin” (with your writing style, voice, etc.) that’s trained on your existing content to form a living knowledge-base app that can produce personalized answers, articles & even have conversations with your users.
+- Creating a “digital twin” (with your writing style, voice, etc.) that’s trained on your existing content to form a living knowledge-base app that can produce personalized answers, articles & even have conversations with your users.

-• Generating on-the-fly personalizations for things like landing pages, pitch decks, automation flows, presell content, pricing pages, and so on – all based on known user attributes (either from a minimal quiz/involvement tool, or 3rd party data like ClearBit, etc).
+- Generating on-the-fly personalizations for things like landing pages, pitch decks, automation flows, presell content, pricing pages, and so on – all based on known user attributes (either from a minimal quiz/involvement tool, or 3rd party data like ClearBit, etc).
 Think: MutinyHQ on steroids.

-This could even be extended into things like courses, books & masterclasses – where users can input a few things about their experience level, main problems / interests… and then generate a version of the course that’s personalized to emphasize certain things for them, specifically.
+This could even be extended into things like courses, books & masterclasses – where users can input a few things about their experience level, main problems / interests… and then generate a version of the course that’s personalized to emphasize certain things for them, specifically. - Conversational product research where end-users can interact with a splinter version of ChatGPT (or similar LLM) that is exclusively trained on a certain niche market, and essentially a digital expert.

 Users can ask things like: “I’m a 6 foot 2 and 225 pounds male.
 What are the best running shoes under $300 for someone my size, ranked in order of durability, and what are the most common pros and cons for each based on customer reviews?
-Also please limit to shoes that can ship to Canada.
+Also please limit to shoes that can ship to Canada.”

 And, of course, that’s just the tip of the iceberg.
 12 months from now, perhaps much of this will already be child’s play, and look tame by comparison.